 - Looking for cute cat videos on YouTube.

 - Searching for a soul mate on one of those dating sites.

 Or perhaps they could actually be working.
 The point is we just don’t know.

-It was whilst watching the ITV programme Tonight a couple of weeks ago that I turned to Twitter to see what people were saying about the subject.
+It was whilst watching the ITV programme Tonight one evening I turned to Twitter to see what people were saying about the subject.
 This particular episode examined the apparent slowdown in the UK’s productivity.
-One person’s comments I thought were priceless – he said that “People in the UK had become really good at using the internet whilst perfecting the appearance of actually working.”
+One person’s comments I thought were priceless.
+He said that “People in the UK had become really good at using the internet whilst perfecting the appearance of actually working.”